infojunkie/infojunkie/README.md

 I am best motivated when applying these skills to domains that interest me:
 - Music and multimedia
-- Social development
+- Social development and civic engagement
-- Education and learning
+- Education and culture

 [Contact me via email](mailto:karim.ratib@gmail.com) if you are interested - looking forward to hear from you!